cherry crumble pie

 - 1/4 tsp pure almond extract

-- Prepare crumble topping: Whisk together oats, flour, brown sugar, cinnamon, and salt in a medium bowl.
+- Prepare crumble topping: Combine oats, flour, brown sugar, cinnamon, and salt in a medium bowl.
 Cut in butter with a pastry blender until large crumbs form.
 Chill until ready to use.

 - Place dough on a floured board and dust dough with flour.
 Roll out dough (roll dough in one direction, then lift up dough and rotate a quarter turn and roll, then repeat) until dough is a 12 to 13-inch circle.
 If dough starts to stick, use a bench scraper to lift dough from board.
-Transfer dough to a 9-inch pie pan (see note below); trim overhang to one inch and crimp edges.
-Chill in the refrigerator for 15 minutes.
+Transfer dough to a 9-inch pie pan; trim overhang to one inch and crimp edges.
+Chill in the freezer for 20 minutes.
 Place a rimmed baking sheet lined with foil in the oven and preheat to 350°F.